ElonVampire/DesignPatterns-3/README.md

 ## Example run down

 In my example I used the example of a command line interface which allows you to create a party of groups and sub groups with their own adventurers inside the groups.
 Then using commands you are able to give gold and experience to the party as a whole and the composite pattern takes care of the splits.
-See
+In regards to the pattern components this example uses the class "Group" as the composite object.
+The class "Member" as the leaf, and IParty is the abstraction that ties them all together, and lets the client code interact with all items in the tree the same.

 # Decorator